 Established in the Shenandoah Valley in 2012, the 501(c)(3) public charity, nonprofit organization Scholars Latino Initiative (SLI) creates college opportunities for Latino/x high school students in its unique programs in Harrisonburg, Richmond, and Winchester, Virginia.
 SLI helps its talented, aspiring, and determined scholars as they prepare for and apply to college, secure financial aid or additional funding, and anticipate college life.

-In collaboration with university faculty and high school teachers, SLI offers opportunities for rigorous academic challenge, leadership development, and supportive mentorships.
+In collaboration with university faculty and high school teachers, SLI offers opportunities such as rigorous academic challenge, leadership development, and supportive mentorships.
 SLI’s dual enrollment tuition support, computer awards, and college scholarships further empower its scholars as they pursue a college degree.